A Healthy Plan featuring Bishop-McCann Account Director Amber Heintz, CMP-HC, HMCC

 Training is Key

-In addition to obtaining training, planners must keep a keen eye on changes in regulations governing pharmaceutical meetings.
+In addition to obtaining training, planners must keep a keen eye on changes in regulations governing medical meetings.
 According to Amber Heintz, CMP-HC, HMCC, account director at Bishop-McCann, a meeting, incentive and event company, “Be aware that what was compliant yesterday may not be compliant today, so stay plugged into resources that keep you up-to-date.”

 Compliance Rules Vary

 “Another mistake some planners make is assuming that all companies’ business practices are the same,” Heintz says.
 “Be aware that there is an element of interpretation when it comes to some compliance issues.
 Practices may vary from company to company.”

 Indeed, one of planners’ biggest headaches results from the differing rules of the several authorities that govern the compliance and reporting of HCP spending.
 A key regulatory organization, the Pharmaceutical Research and Manufacturing Association (PhRMA), limits transfer of value to physician attendees to $100 at HCP-facing meetings.